michalbaldyga/personality-type-prediction-ops/static/README.md

 # Dataset Storage Directory

 This directory is dedicated to storing the datasets for the Personality Type Prediction project.
-The datasets can be found on [drive](https://drive.google.com/drive/folders/11iBsWe9WAJLbzamrysDhP6nwwKAvMb9n?usp=sharing) and after downloading should be pasted inside the proper subdirectories.

 ## Directory Structure